4 Best Sides to Serve with Enchiladas (Updated 2023)

 Another homemade side dish to serve is guacamole.
 It’s simple to make and balances the flavors of the enchiladas.

-These two make an iconic pairing for their complementing tastes and irresistibly addicting creamy dip.
+These two make an iconic pairing for their complementary tastes and irresistibly addicting creamy dip.

 In making guacamole, simply whip up avocado in one bowl, add spices as desired, and serve with classic tortilla chips.